INTERACTIVE RETAIL DEMO

 Datel Sample Studio (1987)

-SAMPLE STUDIO was designed by Tecterran and co-engineered by Tecterran and Datel.
-Hardware design by Datel.
+SAMPLE STUDIO was designed by us and co-engineered by ourselves and Datel.
+Datel designed the hardware.

 “The display is very pretty to look at, making good use of the Amiga’s graphics capabilities”